Hou Chun-Ming

-Hou Chun-Ming (traditional Chinese: 侯俊明) is a contemporary Taiwan artist from Jia-Yi, Taiwan.
+Hou Chun-Ming (traditional Chinese: 侯俊明) is a contemporary Taiwan artist from Chiayi County, Taiwan.
 After many years of relative obscurity as an artist, Hou Chun-Ming's quick ascent into the art world began in April 2007 when Hong Kong Sotheby's auctioned his graphic artwork Erotic Paradise.
 Although it was not considered a favorite, it nevertheless sold for $480,000 HKD, twelve times over the starting bid.
 New Paradise & God Hates You were each sold for over $1 million HKD and Anecdotes About Spirits and Immortals sold for a record $2.64 million HKD, the highest international auction price ever commanded by a contemporary Taiwan artist.

 Biography

 Hou Chun-Ming was born on January 10, 1963, in Liuchiao Town, Jia Yi County in Taiwan.
 In 1982, he entered the Department of Fine Arts, National Art Academy and won the first prize in the National Oil Painting Exhibition in 1983.

 After graduating from college in 1987, he became a prolific painter.
 In his representative painting of that era: The Intestine Sutra series, he attempted to magnify the conflict between “sex” and “folk lore” within his art.

 In 1988, Hou's work Little Women was showcased at the Busan International Biennale in Korea.
 In 1990, Hou's Mythology & Desire Punishment were well received by critics.
 But what really shot him into the mainstream was Anecdotes about Spirits and Immortals.
 The title of Anecdotes about Spirits and Immortals was inspired by the name of Gan Bao's book In Search of the Supernatural.

 His creativity was inspired by his many field trips with his teacher Chen Chuan-Xin.

 Teacher Chen took Hou to Tainan to see the Dongyue Temple, well known for its monks who communicate with ghosts.
 After visiting the Hall of Dragon Metamorphoses in Kaoshiung, Hou was shocked to find they chained the mental patients together.
 His creativity was equally fueled by the magical power of Taiwan's folklore.
 In fact he decided to create his own gods and weave his own mythology into his work.
 Consequently, in 1995，Anecdotes about Spirits and Immortals was selected to represent Taiwan in the Venice Biennale.

 In 1997，Hou & his first wife divorced unexpectedly, which threw his world into total darkness.

 He lamented: “Geniuses such as poet Jean Nicolas Arthur Rimbaud、painter Vincent Willem Van Gogh、Amedeo Modigliani、Henri de Toulouse-Lautrec were all dead at the age of 37.